mintFreeNFT/zama-level/level4_champion_access.md

 - ✔️ Zama Champion role on Discord
 - ✔️ Access to #developer-program channel with other Champions
 - ✔️ Exclusive Zama swags
+- ✔️ Entry ticket to receive part of the reward pool for this month's competition.